glycerine/rpc25519/README.md

 This is a much saner approach than tying a work-load identity to a specific machine, domain name, or machine port.
-These incidental details are artifacts of the network design, easily spoofed or phished, and are not reliable or desirable identitiers.
-Only access to the private key corresponding to our cert should convey identity during a TLS handshake.
+Access to the private key corresponding to our cert should convey identity during a TLS handshake.
 The later part of the handshake verifies that the key was signed by our CA.
-This more than suffices.
+This suffices.
+We may also want to reject based on IP address to block off clearly irrelevant traffic; both to for DDos mitigration and to keep our CPU cycles low, but these are second order optimizations.
+The crytographic proof is the central identifying factor.

 Such a requirement maintains the strongest security but still allows elastic clouds to grow and shrink and migrate